Aloe Vera

 This is from Wikipedia.org:

 Researchers at the University of Miguel Hernandez in Alicante, Spain, have developed a gel based on A. vera that prolongs the conservation of fresh produce, such as fresh fruit and legumes.
 This gel is tasteless, colorless and odorless.
 This natural product is a safe and environmentally friendly alternative to synthetic preservatives such as sulfur dioxide.
 The study showed that grapes at 1°C coated with this gel could be preserved for 35 days against 7 days for untreated grapes.
-According to the researchers, this gel operates through a combination of mechanics (Serrano et al., 2006), forming a protective layer against the oxygen and moisture of the air and inhibiting, through its various and antifungal compounds, the action of micro-organisms that cause foodborne illnesses.
+According to the researchers, this gel operates through a combination of mechanics (Serrano et al., 2006), forming a protective layer against the oxygen and moisture of the air and inhibiting, through its various antibiotic and compounds, the action of micro-organisms that cause foodborne illnesses.

 —Medicinal Action and Uses— #

-· INFECTION FIGHTER: Aloe gel may help wounds heal and may also prevent infection in injured skin.
+· FIGHTER: Aloe gel may help wounds heal and may also prevent infection in injured skin.
 Several studies show aloe effective against many different bacteria that can invade wounds.

 · SKIN CREAMS: Aloe gel has been in use at least since Cleopatra massaged aloe gel into her skin to make it shine.
 If using the gel for this purpose it is best to use the fresh leaf as opposed to the “stabilized” (preserved) gel used in commercial shampoos and skin products.
 Stabilized aloe has none of the fresh herb's skin-healing benefits.